Transforming Modern Drug Development with RWE

 The Regulatory Landscape

-In Europe, the EMA has taken a similarly proactive stance through initiatives like DARWIN EU (Data Analysis and Real-World Interrogation Network).
-This network provides the EMA with access to real-world data across Europe to support the decision-making of the Committee for Medicinal Products for Human Use (CHMP).
+In Europe, the EMA has taken a similarly proactive stance through initiatives such as DARWIN EU (Data Analysis and Real-World Interrogation Network).
+This network provides the EMA with access to real-world data across Europe to support the decision-making of the Committee for Medicinal Products for Human Use (CHMP) (16).
+However, differences in data privacy laws, particularly the General Data Protection Regulation in Europe, create a more complex landscape for data sharing compared to the U.S. where there are no singular, comprehensive federal data privacy laws (17).

+Looking forward, greater integration of RWE into the development lifecycle and continuing acceptance by regulatory authorities has the potential to offer significant optimization and efficiency for the industry.
 Ultimately, the goal of leveraging RWE is to move toward a more patient-centric model of medicine.
 By understanding how drugs work in the real world, the industry can develop treatments that are not only statistically significant but clinically meaningful for the diverse populations they serve.
-For industry experts, the challenge is no longer whether to use RWE, but how to build the technical and regulatory infrastructure to use it effectively.

 References